 - tuition-free, but have a non-refundable $50.00 administrative fee.

 In addition, these courses:

 - carry no credits and do not appear on student transcripts;

 Nevertheless, class performance is graded, with the final grade being reported to each student's home program.
 (NOTE: Many graduate programs accept a final "A" in a Reading Knowledge Course as fulfillment of its language requirement.
 Students should ascertain their home program's policy in this matter before registering.)

 - have a maximum of 15 students admitted to each class.

 Registration is on a first-come, first-served basis.
 Courses with fewer than ten students are not expected to run.
 To protect the integrity of the registration process, the names of all registering students are sent to their graduate directors, and all withdrawals (with or without good cause) are also reported to them.

-Registration for the summer 2019 program is now open and continues through Friday, May 10.
-To begin the registration process, click HERE.
+Registration for the summer 2019 program is now closed.

 Can’t attend the six-week summer program?

 Graduate students whose home programs do not accept a final "A" in a Reading Knowledge Course as fulfillment of its language requirement AND/OR whose summer schedules do not permit them to attend the full six-week Reading Knowledge Course program AND/OR who want to demonstrate reading knowledge in a language other than those listed above, have the option of taking the Graduate Language Proficiency Exam to satisfy their programs’ language requirement.
 For more information about this exam, click HERE.